-PokerStars NJ bonuses may, at first glance, appear very similar to what’s offered by the international version of the poker room.
-However, in reality, New Jersey’s promotions yield significantly more value.
+The PokerStars PA and NJ bonuses may, at first glance, appear very similar to what’s offered by the international version of the poker room.
+However, in reality, the promotions on the US site yield significantly more value.

 $30 free play

 This bonus is available to first-time depositors who deposit $20 or more.
 In order to access the promo, use the code FREE30.
 It consists of three chunks:

 - $10 in cash, credited to a player’s account within 36 hours of depositing.